shriyagumber/csci596/README.md

 \right)
 $$

-To perform non-adiabtic dynamics, time-dependent non-adiabatic coupling matrix elements (or Hamiltonian) are required- which involve the time-consuming electronic structure calculations, which limit the method to systems composed of hundreds of atoms and picosecond timescales.
+To perform non-adiabtic dynamics, time-dependent non-adiabatic coupling matrix elements (or Hamiltonian) are required- which involve time-consuming electronic structure calculations, limiting the method to systems composed of hundreds of atoms and picosecond timescales.
 If performed at an ab initio level.
 In many cases, for example, modeling a defect in a semiconductor exhibiting unique electronic properties.

-needs input from time-consuming electronic structure calculations, which limit the method to systems composed of hundredsof atoms and picosecond timescales, if performed at an ab initio level.
-In many cases,larger simulation models and longer simulation times are desired in order to mimic realisticprocesses
-The time-overlap is calculated as follows:

 $$
 S_{\mathrm{MO}}(t_{1},t_{2}) = C(t_{1})\ S_{\mathrm{AO}}(t_{1},t_{2})\ C^{*}(t_{2})